wpeverest/user-registration/readme.txt

 * Well Documented
 * Translation ready

+### Premium Addons

+User Registration can be easily extended with some premium addons.

+* [Social Connect](https://wpeverest.com/wordpress-plugins/user-registration/social-connect/) - Allows users to register/login to your site with social platforms like Facebook, Twitter, Google+ or LinkedIn.

+* [Content Restriction](https://wpeverest.com/wordpress-plugins/user-registration/content-restriction/) - allows you to restrict full or partial content from page, post to only logged in users or logged in users with specific roles.

+* [File Upload](https://wpeverest.com/wordpress-plugins/user-registration/file-upload/) - Allow you to add upload field in registration form so that users can upload documents, images and more.

+* [WooCommerce Integration](https://wpeverest.com/wordpress-plugins/user-registration/woocommerce-integration/) - Integrate and syncs WooCommerce related information to user registration account page like orders, customer details, Billings.

+* [MailChimp](https://wpeverest.com/wordpress-plugins/user-registration/woocommerce-integration/) - Let you sync your registered users with MailChimp list.
+Automatically add users to your selected MailChimp list upon registration.

 == Installation ==

 1. Install the plugin either via the WordPress.org plugin directory, or by uploading the files to your server (in the /wp-content/plugins/ directory).